⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)21.50The trailing twelve months (TTM) Price-to-Earnings ratio indicates how much investors are willing to pay for each dollar of earnings over the last year.
+P/E Ratio (TTM)29.74The trailing price-to-earnings ratio indicates how much investors are willing to pay for each dollar of past earnings over the last twelve months.

-Price/Book (MRQ)2.88The Price-to-Book ratio measures how much investors are willing to pay for each dollar of a company's book value, indicating valuation relative to net assets.
+Forward P/E16.58The forward price-to-earnings ratio estimates how much investors are willing to pay for each dollar of future earnings, providing a forward-looking valuation.

 Peer Comparison